PhilipYip1988/python-notebooks/anaconda/linux/install.md

 >>>
 ```

 The python folder has no site-packages folder meaning no third-party libraries are installed.
-Therefore if a popular third-party data science library is imported
+Therefore if a popular third-party data science library is imported, the following ModuleNotFoundError displays:

 ```
 >>> import numpy as np